August 16, 2020 0 Comment

 2. Establish key policy parameters

-An employee referral program should provide employees with precise information about how it would work and why employees should participate in it.
-The employees should have a clear understanding of the guidelines for submitting referrals and criteria for getting the incentives or rewards for the referrals.
+Employees should get a clear understanding of the guidelines for submitting referrals and the criteria for getting incentives for referrals.

 3. Set goals and allocate resources